tmiess/G.O.A.T.-Farm/README.md

 </br>

 G.O.A.T.
-Farm by Giftastic a simple web app designed with Materialize CSS that utilizes the Giphy API, AJAX calls, and JQuery to pull in user-specified GIFs.
+Farm is a simple web app designed with Materialize CSS that utilizes the Giphy API, AJAX calls, and JQuery to pull in user-specified GIFs.

 Click [here](https://tmiess.github.io/Giftastic/) to visit!